Stick to Your Resolutions This Year (Finally!)

 You eat pretty healthy, so shouldn’t that do it?
 Here’s some insight: The universe doesn’t care if you are eating healthy; the universe only cares if you are eating to change your body composition.

 Eating healthy just means that you are avoiding unhealthy foods.
 It doesn’t mean that you can’t get fat or stay fat on a diet of healthy food.
-Eating to change your body composition, however, makes all the difference.
+Eating to change your body composition, however, makes all the difference in helping you stick to your resolutions.

 There are some metrics to consider.
 The first requires that you get the right approximate number of calories on a workout day as well as on a non-workout day.
 The other metric involves consuming the right percentage of protein, fat, and carbs in every meal every day.